Date of Degree

 Copyright 2010 Lora Yekhshatyan

 Yekhshatyan, Lora.
-"Detecting distraction and degraded driver performance with visual behavior metrics." dissertation, University of Iowa, 2010.
+"Detecting distraction and degraded driver performance with visual behavior metrics."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.